cabforum/smime/SBR.md

 If the signing key is Curve448, the signature algorithm SHALL be id-Ed448 (OID: 1.3.101.113).
 When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300506032b6571`.

+##### 7.1.3.2.4 ML-DSA

+The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

+If the signing key is ML-DSA-44, the signature algorithm SHALL be id-ml-dsa-44 (OID: 2.16.840.1.101.3.4.3.17).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040311`.

+If the signing key is ML-DSA-65, the signature algorithm SHALL be id-ml-dsa-65 (OID: 2.16.840.1.101.3.4.3.18).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040312`.

+If the signing key is ML-DSA-87, the signature algorithm SHALL be id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).
+When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040313`.

 ### 7.1.4 Name forms

 Attribute values SHALL be encoded according to [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).